Hyperthermia (Thermal Therapy)

 Call for appointment:410-328-6080 410-328-6080

-External thermal therapy is highly recommended when treating breast cancer patients with chest wall reoccurrence, as well as other superficial or palpable cancers, especially occurring in an area of previous radiation.
+Thermal therapy is highly recommended when treating breast cancer patients with chest wall recurrence, as well as other superficial or palpable cancers, especially occurring in an area of previous radiation.

 Side effects are minimal and may include blisters or localized pain.
-External thermal therapy is used exclusively in conjunction with radiation and/or chemotherapy; it is not a stand-alone therapy.
+Thermal therapy is used exclusively in conjunction with radiation and/or chemotherapy; it is not a stand-alone therapy.

 Numerous recent randomized clinical trials using thermal therapy in addition to standard therapy have demonstrated improvement in local tumor control and survival.